 The patch is a hormonal birth control method used to effectively prevent pregnancy.
-The hormones prevent ovulation – the process when the ovaries release an egg – and thicken cervical mucus.
+The hormones prevent ovulation – when the ovaries release an egg – and thicken cervical mucus.

 The patch sticks to you like a band aid.
-It’s placed on the skin on a hidden part of the body, like the stomach, back, butt etc. The patch stays on for one week (7 days.)
-After one week the patch is replaced with a new patch.
+It’s placed on the skin on a hidden part of the body, like the stomach, back, etc. The patch stays on for one week and is then replaced with a new patch.
 There are three patches in a pack for three weeks; the patch is removed for the fourth week during your period.

 It requires a prescription from a medical provider.
 It’s important to visit with a medical provider to ensure the patch is right for you.

 If you are thinking about starting the patch or another birth control method, it’s important to visit with a doctor or come to Teen Clinic.
 Ask us an anonymous question online or call us to make an appointment for a personalized consult on choosing a birth control method.